 Recommended ages: 2+

 Go for it!
 Connect 4!
 Now that I’ve got that stuck in your head, go grab this game for your family.
 This was our family gift last Christmas, it’s gotten a ton of use.
-Not only by Zach and I, but the boys too!
+Not only by Zach and me but the boys too!
 I know it says recommended ages are 5 and up.
 But J, 2, loves playing.
-Which I always let him do.
+I always let him do.
 We just keep an eye on him with the pieces!
 But he loves putting the discs in and although he and H don’t totally play by the rules, they sure have a lot of fun.

 Starting under: $9